 Both Caterina and Jean faced these realities as they produced their own families’ stories.
 We came to understand the complexities of family story-telling: the benefits and anxieties, the need for accuracy and the need to handle certain materials with great sensitivity.

-Through discussion and examples, this workshop will assist students in identifying the unique characteristics of their own families.
+Through discussion and examples, this writing workshop in Edmonton, Alberta will assist students in identifying the unique characteristics of their own families.
 The instructors will assist students in weaving family perspectives and personalities into an intriguing, readable narrative.
 Literary techniques such as voice, dialogue, evocation of time and place, as well as truth and viewpoint, will be considered as students practice bringing family members to life.

 Whether you are just getting started, or whether your family memoir project is already underway, this workshop will help you sort out sensitive issues, choose which events or tales best portray your characters, and identify the impact of historical realities on family life.